ipspace/blog/content/posts/2021/11/bgp-multipath-netsim-tools.md

 ## Create Topology File

-The mandatory first step when using *netsim-tools* to create your virtual lab: create a [YAML file describing the lab topology](https://github.com/ipspace/netsim-examples/blob/master/BGP/Multipath/baseline.yml).
+The mandatory first step when using *netlab* to create your virtual lab: create a [YAML file describing the lab topology](https://github.com/ipspace/netsim-examples/blob/master/BGP/Multipath/baseline.yml).

 I used *containerlab* provider with *eos* devices, and placed most of my routers in AS 65000.
 External router (Y) would be in AS 65100.
 The network runs OSPF as the internal routing protocol, and a combination of IBGP and EBGP.